 Obviously, what happens on Wednesday is of the utmost importance.

-It's that there's such a willingness to accept corruption and cast aside the law, norms, common sense, reason, you know, simple fundamental principles that have always made this country great.
+There's such a willingness to accept corruption and cast aside the law, norms, common sense, reason, you know, simple fundamental principles that have always made this country great.

 Couldn't be any more clear than what it is.

-Uh you know, Josh Hawley, you know, in his response, I thought he gave a very strong response to Senator Toomey when he came out and said, excuse me, let me explain to you.
+You know, Josh Hawley, you know, in his response, I thought he gave a very strong response to Senator Toomey when he came out and said, excuse me, let me explain to you.

-Your constitution has required all votes be cast in person with narrowly defined exceptions.
+Pennsylvania, since the 19th century, your Constitution has required all votes be cast in person with narrowly defined exceptions.

-The fact is widely been acknowledged.
+The fact has widely been acknowledged.

 Pennsylvania courts have ruled on this question multiple times.

-Last year, state legislator enacted a new law purported to permit Voting by mail for any reason in direct contradiction of their constitution.
+Last year, state legislator enacted a new law purported to permit voting by mail for any reason in direct contradiction of their Constitution.

 And the November state officials put that new law into effect.